ireneg/hypoxia_nanopore/README.md

 NB: I've changed the coding for time zero oxygen to ATM, as this is more accurate.

-Seq batch: as there are more samples tham barcodes, each Nanopore run is separated into two batches.
+* Seq batch: as there are more samples tham barcodes, each Nanopore run is separated into two batches.
-O2: atm = atmospheric oxygen.
+* O2: 2.5, 5.0 or ATM (atmospheric oxygen).
-time: incubation time in hours.
+* time: incubation time in hours - 4, 24 or 48.
-genotype: dai = Dai Chinese background. and = Andean background. wt = wildtype. mu = mutant.
+* genotype: dai = Dai Chinese background. and = Andean background. wt = wildtype. mu = mutant.